Catholic U. names Illinois provost, ex-engineering dean as president

 Catholic, over the years, has become known for its conservative values.
 Officials have been accused of giving preference to conservative Catholics when making hiring decisions, something the university has denied.
 The university seeks out diverse faculty, but there is an expectation the majority will be Catholic, said Karna Lozoya, a spokeswoman for the campus.

-In 2011, the university reverted to single-sex residence halls — an effort to curtail binge drinking and casual hookups.
+In 2011, the university reverted to single-sex residence halls — an effort to curtail binge drinking and casual sex.

 And early this year, Garvey’s thoughts on science and the pandemic drew criticism from many inside and outside of the community.
 “The cognoscenti say that those who object to vaccines, masks, quarantines, tests, crowd controls and school closings fail to ‘follow the science,’ ” Garvey wrote in the Catholic Standard, the official newspaper of the Archdiocese of Washington.
 “This is unfair.
 There is much we don’t know about the progress of the infection or the efficacy of our responses.”